RyanCotchen1/onflex-website/replit.md

 OnFlex is a mobile recovery service platform that brings professional 1:1 assisted stretching, mobility work, and percussive therapy directly to clients in Pittsburgh, PA.
 The application serves as both a marketing website and booking platform for "everyday athletes" - ranging from competitive runners and lifters to healthcare workers and shift employees who need professional recovery services.

 The platform emphasizes a performance-oriented, athletic aesthetic while maintaining professional accessibility.
-The tagline "Recovery for the committed, not the casual" reflects the target audience of serious performers who understand recovery as essential to their craft.
+The tagline "Recovery for the Everyday Athlete" reflects the target audience of serious performers who understand recovery as essential to their craft.

 ## User Preferences